-United Front’s Sleeping Dogs was my first full open-world game on the Xbox 360.
-With embarrassment, I share that I didn’t have a clue what open-world meant I played Sleeping Dogs.
-For that matter, I didn’t even know about the game; I downloaded it for free from Xbox Live Gold.
+United Front’s Sleeping Dogs was my first proper open-world game.
+With embarrassment, I share that I didn’t have a clue what open-world meant till I played Sleeping Dogs.
+For that matter, I didn’t even know about the game beforehand; I downloaded it for free from Xbox Live Gold.

 Five minutes into the game, and I utterly captivated.
-Not only did it feature spectacular action and an engrossing story, Sleeping Dogs reproduced the best of Hong Kong Island with astonishing flair.
+Not only did the game contain spectacular action and an engrossing story, Sleeping Dogs reproduced the best of Hong Kong Island with astonishing flair.
 Whereas Hong Kong sights have appeared in games such as Bujingai, never before has the fragrant harbour been rendered on such a scale, and with such detail and sound.
-To share, Sleeping Dogs was the game that inspired me to someday write articles about traveling the world through video games.
-Till today, I regularly replay the game, mostly cruising through the vast areas while listening to the in-game soundtrack.
-Every time, it feels as if I’m really having a Hong Kong Trip from the comfort of my living room.
+To share again, Sleeping Dogs was the game that inspired me to someday write articles about traveling the world through video games.
+Till today, I regularly replay it, mostly just driving around the vast areas while listening to the in-game soundtrack.
+Every time, it really feels as if I’m having a Hong Kong Trip from the comfort of my living room.

 Sleeping Dogs is a classic Hong Kong gangster triad story.
 Protagonist Wei Shen is an undercover Hong Kong-American police officer tasked to infiltrate the powerful Sun On Yee Triad.
 His combat prowess soon captures the attention of the leaders of the triad, and he is promoted to the rank of a branch leader.
 As the triad descends into internal war over who is to be the next chairman, Wei Shen becomes embroiled in the power struggle between the two most powerful Red Poles (commanders).
 This lands him the golden opportunity to cripple Sun On Yee for good.
 On the other hand, the slightest mistake could result in a horrific death at the hands of the triad’s most notorious torturer.